norrishd/GenoBlobs/README.md

----===GenoBlobs===---

-/**
+# GenoBlobs
+David Norrish, 2016-2017

-* GenoBlobs is a simple evolutionary simulator.
-It consists of coloured balls
-* that bounce around an environment and periodically divide, spawning offspring with
-* slightly mutated attributes.
+GenoBlobs is a simple evolutionary simulator.
+It consists of coloured balls that bounce around an environment and periodically divide, spawning offspring with slightly mutated attributes.

-*
-* Using only a small set of rules and features, it seeks to recapitulate a range of evolutionary processes.
+Using only a small set of rules and features, it seeks to recapitulate a range of evolutionary processes.
-*/

-// Evolutionary/biological processes implemented so far:
+## Evolutionary/biological processes implemented so far:
 1. Blobs bounce around the environment (like proto-bacteria in a primordial sea)
 2. Blobs gain "power" over time (e.g. by photosynthesis) and spawn children when they have accrued sufficient power
 3. Children have slightly mutated attributes compared to their parent